 Inpatient vs. Outpatient Alcohol Rehab in Beverly Hills

-The decision of whether you are going to work through an inpatient or an outpatient alcohol rehab in Beverly Hills is one that should not be taken lightly.
+Whether you will work through an inpatient or an outpatient alcohol rehab in Beverly Hills should not be taken lightly.
 However, before you can commit to either type of recovery program, you may need to complete an alcohol detox program.
 On average, alcohol detox is something that lasts approximately one week and will allow you to go through the withdrawal process in a safe environment and surrounded by healthcare professionals who can closely monitor your withdrawal symptoms and provide you with the care that you need.
 Whether or not you need detox is something that you can discuss further with our team when you initially reach out to us.

 Inpatient alcohol rehab and outpatient alcohol rehab are the two main types of treatment for alcohol addiction.
 The main difference between the two is the level of structure and support provided to the patient.

 Inpatient alcohol rehab in Beverly Hills, also known as residential treatment, involves the patient living at our rehab facility for the duration of their treatment program.
 This allows for a high level of structure and support, as patients are in a controlled environment and have access to around-the-clock medical and therapeutic care.
 Inpatient rehab programs typically last 30 to 90 days and provide individuals with a safe, sober living space while they receive intense treatment, counseling, and therapy.

 Outpatient alcohol rehab, on the other hand, allows patients to continue living at home while receiving treatment.
 This type of rehab typically involves attending counseling or therapy sessions several times a week, but the patient is free to leave the facility after each session.
 Outpatient rehab programs may last for several weeks or months, offering more flexibility than inpatient rehab, which is suitable for people with more responsibilities and who cannot commit to a long-term stay.